craigbarnes/dte/docs/dte-syntax.md

 seealso: ["`dte`", "`dterc`"]
 ---

-# Description
+# dte-syntax

-A syntax file consists of multiple states.
+A dte syntax file consists of multiple states.
 A state consists of optional conditionals and one default action.
 The best way understand the syntax is to read through some of the [built-in syntax files], which can be printed with `dte -b`, for example:

     dte -b syntax/dte
-    dte -b syntax/lua

-The basic syntax used is the same as in `dterc` files, but the available commands are different.
+The basic syntax used is the same as in [`dterc`] files, but the available commands are different.

 Conditionals and default actions have a destination state.
 The special